 Swahili Coast

-Swahili means ‘coastal’ in Arabic, and the refers to ’s coastline and islands, a beautiful and historic region rich in history, natural beauty, art and culture.
+Swahili means ‘coastal’ in Arabic, and the Swahili coast refers to Tanzania’s coastline and islands, a beautiful and historic region rich in history, natural beauty, art and culture.
 Ancient Greek manuscripts show that the east coast of Africa was visited by sailing vessels in classical times.
-The referred to the coast as Azania, hence the name (Tan – Tanganyika; Zan – Zanzibar; and Azania).
+The referred to the coast as Azania, hence the name Tanzania (Tan – Tanganyika; Zan – Zanzibar; and Azania).

 In the ninth or tenth centuries came Shirazi Persians from modern-day Iran, sailing their ancient dhows across the Indian Ocean.
 Chinese, Japanese, Russian and Indonesian merchants and pirates, traders and adventurers, all arrived over the centuries during which the Swahili coast was the centre of a thriving commercial civilisation, with its own language, economy and artistic traditions.